psineur/NSObject-AutomagicCoding/README.md

  -AMCKeysForDictionaryRepresentation returns NSArray of NSStrings, thar are passed to KVC methods to get & set fields of AMCEnabled objects.
  Default implementation returns complete set of all object properties (both readonly & readwrite).
- Reimplement this method choose manually, what properties should be encoded in NSDictionary.
+ Reimplement this method to choose manually, what properties should be encoded/decoded by AMC.
- See tests in AutoMagicCodingTests for more info & usage examples.
+ See tests in "Tests" folder for more info & usage examples.

 Custom Struct Support
 ==================

-To enable your own custom struct support you must do following:
+To support your own custom structs you must do the following:

-1. Your custom structs should be used __ONLY AS PROPERTIES__ in your class. iVars custom structs are not supported.
+1. Your custom structs should be used __ONLY AS PROPERTIES__ in your classes. iVars custom structs are not supported.
 2. Reimplement -AMCEncodeStructWithValue:withName: & AMCDecodeStructFromString:withName: like this:

 ```